 - Current Update, last updated May 2, 2014 06:32 :

-Activity Summary: The eruption continued at the summit and within the east rift zone with no significant changes.
-The summit tiltmeter network recorded continued DI inflationary tilt and the level of the circulating summit lava lake continued to rise.
+Activity Summary: The eruption continued at the summit and within the east rift zone.
+The summit tiltmeter network recorded minor fluctuationst and the level of the circulating summit lava lake dropped slightly.
 At the middle east rift zone, two lava flows have been active on the Pu`u `O`o crater floor, going beyond the crater rim to the north and southeast; flows to the southeast remain active.
 The Kahauale`a 2 lava flow most likely continued to be active near its front but our ability to monitor it is temporarily limited.
 Gas emissions remained elevated.

-Seismic tremor levels were low with no dropouts since 5:20 am yesterday morning.
-Nineteen earthquakes were strong enough to be located beneath Kilauea Volcano in the past 24 hours: 1 within the southwest rift zone, 1 in the Ka`oiki Pali area, 3 beneath the summit caldera, 2 within the upper east rift zone, and one deep quake beneath the north corner of Fern Forest Estates.
-GPS receivers spanning the summit caldera recorded changes mimicking the recent tilt changes (almost 2 cm of contraction for about 4 microradians of DI tilt in the most recent example) after recording about 3 cm of extension between early December, 2013, and mid-February, 2014; the long-term, cross-caldera measurements indicate continued extension at a rate averaging 10 cm/yr (4 in/yr) since March, 2010.
+Seismic tremor levels were variable with a few dropouts yesterday.
+Thirty-four earthquakes were strong enough to be located beneath Kilauea Volcano in the past 24 hours: 16 on south flank faults, 7 beneath the summit caldera, 2 in the Ka`oiki Pali area, 2 within the upper southwest rift zone, 7 within the upper east rift zone, and one deep quake beneath the north corner of Fern Forest Estates.
+GPS receivers spanning the summit caldera recorded movements mimicking the recent tilt changes and +1.5 cm of extension since mid-April; the long-term, cross-caldera measurements indicate continued extension at a rate averaging 10 cm/yr (4 in/yr) since March, 2010.